 Fiber optic connections

-Fiber optics are frequently used to connect spectrometers to other pieces of equipment, such as optical cells and light sources.
+Fiber optics are frequently used to connect spectrometers to other pieces of equipment, such as sample cells and light sources.
 Many of these use SMA905 connectors.
 It is possible to interface the WheeTrometer with other fiber optic elements.
 To do this, you need a threaded flange, a lens, a spacer and a mount.
-Be aware that the thread on the flange is not a standard thread that you will commonly find in a hardware store.
+Be aware that the thread on the flange is 1/4" 36 threads per inch, which is not a standard that you will commonly find in a hardware store.

-We can provide flanges and fused silica ball lenses.
-These are appropriate for uv-vis spectroscopy.
+We can provide flanges and fused silica ball lenses appropriate for uv-vis spectroscopy.
 We purchase our flanges and lenses from sources on Aliexpress.
-The photo to the right shows a fiber optic cable interfaced with the instrument.
-The figure above is a screenshot showing flanges available from a vendor on Aliexpress.
+The photo below to the left shows a fiber optic cable interfaced with the instrument.
+The figure below and to the right is a screenshot showing flanges available from a vendor on Aliexpress.